 WE ARE HERE FOR YOU

-As you know by now, we pride ourselves on our ability to respond to and help all our advertisers.
-So if you need any help or advice or want to suggest how we can improve the site, all you have to do is get in touch.
+As you know, we pride ourselves on our ability to respond to and help all our advertisers.
+If you need any help or advice or want to suggest ways we can improve the site, just get in touch.

 .
 It’s free to every UK holiday cottage owner or manager and published once a month.